-Further information on the Company, compliant with the SFS regulations, can be found at the Company's website: www.alpharealtrustlimited.com
+Further information on the Company can be found at the Company's website:

 Dividends

 Ordinary dividends are declared and paid quarterly.
 Shareholders who wish to have dividends paid directly into a bank account rather than by cheque to their registered address can complete a mandate form for this purpose.
 Mandates may be obtained from the Company's Registrar.
 Where dividends are paid directly to shareholders' bank accounts, dividend vouchers are sent directly to shareholders' registered addresses.